Armine13/RoboticsProject/README.md

 The isr_activity_recognition was implemented and tested using ROS Hydro running on Ubuntu 12.04.

-The instructions below will help you to
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The instructions below will help you get the package up and running on your machine.

 ### Prerequisites